-ECommerce sales are growing.
-That means eCommerce returns are also on the rise.
-Returns processing is an important part of your eCommerce business.
-It’s important to understand the process so you can manage it well.
+ECommerce sales are growing, reaching roughly $768 billion in 2021, but that means eCommerce returns are also on the rise.
+Returns processing is an integral part of your eCommerce business.
+It’s essential to understand the process so you can manage it well.

 Step-by-step guide to returns processing

 When a customer initiates a return, the 3PL returns process begins.
 Here are the basic steps you can expect in your return processing supply chain.

 Create a return merchandise authorization

 Red Stag Fulfillment uses a Return Merchandise Authorization (RMA) form.
 Some returns processing centers call it a return goods authorization (RGA) or simply a return authorization (RA).

 Just as your customer can use the returns section of your online shop to create a return shipping label, you can use an online portal to create an RMA.
 The form tells the warehouse what to expect.
 It includes information such as the customer’s name, the date the return was authorized, the order number, and the carrier tracking number.

 When a returned item arrives at the warehouse, we compare it to the RMA to ensure it matches.
 Then, we notify our client that we have received the return.

 The next step in returns processing is to evaluate the returned item’s condition.
 However, if the return is a food product, the returns processing center doesn’t need to examine it.
 You must discard food items because you can’t sell returned food.

 Check the packaging for damage